-- Act as a source of advice and expertise to in their service - Ensure compliance with the provisions of data protection legislation in respect of the IAO's personal information assets, in accordance with the council's policies. - Work effectively with the DPO. - Ensure that registers of personal data held are compiled and maintained, this is in the department's information asset register. - Provide an annual written assessment to the SIRO about the security and use of the asset f) Council Staff and Councillors
+Act as a source of advice and expertise to in their service;

+- Ensure compliance with the provisions of data protection legislation in respect of the IAO's personal information assets, in accordance with the Council's policies; - Work effectively with the DPO/SIRO & Governance Officer; - Ensure that registers of personal data held are compiled and maintained; - Provide updates to the SIRO about the security and use of the asset.

+f) Council Staff and Councillors

 All staff and Councillors shall ensure they process information in accordance with Data Protection legislation.
-This includes complying with related policy requirements and undertaking mandatory annual data protection training.
+This includes complying with related policy requirements and undertaking mandatory annual data protection and information security training.